-More and more companies now turn to artificial intelligence as a way to make products of a new generation and a new level of problem-solving.
-Our today’s case study will unveil the one of a kind: this time we will show you the creative process for Designer AI, the service that uses artificial intelligence to help fashion designers.
+More and more companies now turn to artificial intelligence as a way to make products for a new generation and a new level of problem-solving.
+Our today’s case study will unveil the one of a kind: this time, we will show you the creative process for Designer AI, the service that uses artificial intelligence to help fashion designers.
 For this project, the Tubik team worked on branding, illustrations, and dashboard design.
 Welcome to dive into design solutions.

 Creating a system with which fashion designers can make mood boards with the help of AI and get all the needed information

 Designer AI is a digital service that connects fashion design to the power of artificial intelligence.
 It allows fashion designers and brands to communicate with the relevant consumer base, gain knowledge of their needs and preferences and create what buyers want.
 The design solutions had to appeal to the meticulous and aesthetics-driven target audience of fashion designers, as well as get solid and super-intuitive user interface design for users that could be of various tech-literacy levels.

 The first strategic task was to agree upon the general visual stylistic concept and brand image.
 So, the first stage of design was devoted to logo and identity development assigned to graphic designer Arthur Avakyan.

 The brand sign presents the typographic logo in which one part becomes the background for another.
 This way, the logo designer reaches the harmonic and artistic combination of elements that reflect the idea of fashion and technology working together.
 The biggest challenge was to find the perfect combination of the solid font for “designer” word and the custom created lettering for AI part that would make the needed contrast.

 Font and color explorations for the combination of two parts of the logo